Search results for

 While Apple Intelligence doesn’t launch until later this year, iOS 18 beta 1 includes some lowkey AI-powered features.
 For example, when recording audio in the Voice Memos app, you can see a live transcript of your speech.
 You can similarly record audio and view the transcript in the Notes app.
 Speaking of Notes, the app also got a notable boost with support for advanced mathematical equations and formulas, but more on that in our upcoming iPadOS 18 hands-on.

 Similar to Notes and Voice Memos, the Phone app on iOS 18 will support call recording and live transcripts.
-However, we haven’t been able to confirm whether these Phone features, in particular, are included in beta 1.
+However, a few of these launched after beta 1, too, forcing us to wait a little closer to the public iOS 18 rollout to give them a shot.
 Notably, clicking a person’s name in the Phone app’s call log on beta 1 no longer rings their number without confirmation, and T9 dialing support has been added, too.

 Calendar, meet Reminders